paveltimofeev/screens.io/tasklist.md

 -- Frontend: Show "No More" for job history if loadMore returns 0 records -- Frontend: Hide "Load more" if no records in job history table -- Frontend: "Load more" with loading state
+-- Frontend: Returns and show Total/Filtered jobs count -- Frontend: Show correct values at stats section of sidebar (Jobs)

+- Frontend: Logout should clear session and cookies

 TechDept
-- Frontend: Returns and show Total/Filtered jobs count
 - Frontend: Fix Comparer view Fit/Full mode
 - Frontend: Fix filters at Jobs view
 - Frontend: Close menu at mobile view after click, and do not cover header

 BackLog
-- Frontend: Logout should clear session and cookies
-- Frontend: Should logout user on Delete Account
-- [Security] Backend: Do not store authConfig login/password in plain text.
-Do not transfer them to UI.
 - Backend: Do not use Login as userId, because it uses in path building and could allow user change directories, use user UID instead
 - Frontend: Implement Sidebar filters for Job Page
-- Frontend: (?)
-Show correct values at stats section of sidebar (Jobs)
 - Frontend: Scenario Page - add Overview(Summary) with reference image
 - Frontend: Stats & analytics: PASSED/FAILED, Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
 - [Security] Proxy: Auth proxy should not store passwords in plain text